2006 Watkins Glen Indy Grand Prix: Post-race

 Michael Andretti doubled down on his son's statements, commenting: "It was so blatant.
 He does it all the time.
 He doesn't belong on the racetrack.
 The guy's a complete idiot."
-Michael Andretti referenced his family's long-standing feud with Cheever, which stems from an incident at Long Beach in 1992, during an interview with Nicole Manske on the IMS Radio Network: "He had a problem with my father, he had a problem with me and now he's taking it out on my kid."
-Journalist John Oreovicz of ESPN was also slightly critical of Cheever's driving during the race, bluntly stating: "Eddie Cheever Jr.'s involvement in a pair of controversial on-track collisions at The Glen doesn't come as a surprise."
+Andretti referenced his family's long-standing feud with Cheever, which stems from an incident during the 1992 Toyota Grand Prix of Long Beach, during an interview with Nicole Manske on the IMS Radio Network: "He had a problem with my father, he had a problem with me and now he's taking it out on my kid."
+Journalist John Oreovicz of ESPN was also critical of Cheever's driving during the race, writing: "Eddie Cheever Jr.'s involvement in a pair of controversial on-track collisions at The Glen doesn't come as a surprise."

-However, Cheever denied wrecking Andretti with intent, explaining: "I had just gone out on the racetrack on a new set of tires and the track is very slippery.
+Cheever, however, denied wrecking Andretti on purpose: "I had just gone out on the racetrack on a new set of tires and the track is very slippery.
 I was doing everything I could to keep the car straight.
 I never had any problem with anybody getting by.
 It was just bad circumstances."
 Days after the race, Cheever issued a statement responding to the accusations, calling them "incomprehensible" and stating: "It was a racing accident, pure and simple."
 He continued: "No single team is the center of the racing universe, no matter how much they seem to think they are.
 Nobody took them out intentionally, so their accusations look a bit ridiculous.
 The last I looked, I earned the label of Indy 500 champion; those lobbing unfounded accusations at me have not."

 The finishing order of the race brought race winner Dixon from fourth to second in the Drivers' Championship with 170 points, only twelve less than leader Castroneves.
 Hornish Jr. fell to third with 162 points, and Wheldon fell to fourth with 157 points.
 Kanaan remained fifth with 138 points.